Bejucal de Ocampo

-Bejucal de Ocampo is a town and one of the 122 Municipalities of Chiapas, in southern Mexico.
-It covers an area of 82 km².
+Bejucal de Ocampo is a town and municipality in the Mexican state of Chiapas, in southern Mexico.
+It covers an area of 82 km2.
 It was named in honor of Mexican lawyer Melchor Ocampo.

 As of 2010, the municipality had a total population of 7,623, up from 6,673 as of 2005.

 The municipality had 37 localities, none of which had a population over 1,000.

 It is the least-Catholic municipality in Mexico’s least-Catholic state, with only 19% of residents being Catholic, and most being Jehovah’s Witnesses or Baptists.